 Rotator on sky The rotator on sky, otherwise called position angle on sky, cannot be freely selected by the user.
 This is in order to minimize the slit losses due to atmospheric dispersion (Sect.
 3.2).
-The default value assigned to this parameter in P2PP should therefore not be modified.
-The default value is 90°, and corresponds to an orientation of the field with E to the top, N to the left (see Fig. 2.3).
+The default value is 90° , and corresponds to an orientation of the field with E to the top, N to the left (see Fig. 2.3).
+For declinations in the range $-45^{\circ} < \delta < -5^{\circ}$, this parameter can be set to 0° .
 In special cases it may be possible to deviate from these rules if there is a valid scientific reason; in that case a waiver must be specifically requested to ESO before you submit your Phase II information.
+For a full report see Sanchez-Janssen et al. (2012) in the mos section of the VIMOS web pages..